Kuuuube/Slimy_Scylla/docs/position_smoothing/position_smoothing.md

 When true, the smoothing is applied while hovering.
 When false, smoothing is turned off while hovering.

-**Never Intercept Pressure on/off:** Min: False, Max: True, Default: False
+**Never Intercept Pressure on/off:** Min: False, Max: True, Default: True

 When true, pressure on/off will send even if the position has moved less than one pixel.
 When false, pressure will wait to send until movement is detected.